DavidForsberg/Linze/README.md

 First of all you have to sign up either by googles own authenticator or by email<br/>
 Then you're all set.<br/>
 Setup your profile and personalize it<br/>
+You can interact with others by reading posts or creating your own.
+The option to rate posts is also available.